bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/block_chain.md

   script -->

 * **Version 3** blocks were introduced in Bitcoin Core 0.10.0 (February 2015) as a soft fork.
-When the fork reach full enforcement (July 2015), it required strict DER encoding of all ECDSA signatures in new blocks as described in BIP66.
+When the fork reached full enforcement (July 2015), it required strict DER encoding of all ECDSA signatures in new blocks as described in BIP66.
 Transactions that do not use strict DER encoding had previously been non-standard since Bitcoin Core 0.8.0